Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 it is very well explained [here](https://docs.pipenv.org/en/latest/advanced/#pipfile-vs-setup-py).

 On top of that,
-the controversies around Kenneith Ritz behaviour and the tone used when responding to issues on github lead us to start thinking that maybe it was time to look for another solution.
+the controversies around Kenneth Reitz behaviour and the tone used when responding to issues on github lead us to start thinking that maybe it was time to look for another solution.

 ## Poetry, a good solution